-• For short isolated sections of Depth Contour features such as (bc), it is up to the producing authority whether to encode the small area (abcda) as a separate Depth Area feature, or to encode only the curve (bc) as a floating Depth Contour feature within a single Depth Area having attributes depth range minimum value = 5 and depth range maximum value = 20.
+• For short isolated sections of Depth Contour features such as (fi), it is up to the producing authority whether to encode the small areas (efije and fghif) as separate Depth Area features, or to encode only the curve (fi) as a floating Depth Contour feature within a single Depth Area (abcda) having attributes depth range minimum value = 5 and depth range maximum value = 20.
+NOTE: In Figure 11.3, if the optional Depth Area features are encoded, the depth area (abcda) will be split into two separate Depth Area features (abgea) and (jhcdj), both having depth range minimum value = 5 and depth range maximum value = 20.